voightco/static-site-starter/index.md

 * Replicant

 ### Heading 3
 I've seen things you people wouldn't believe.
 Attack ships on fire off the shoulder of Orion.
-I watched c-beams glitter in the dark near the Tannhäuser Gate.
+[Inline link](#) I watched c-beams glitter in the dark near the Tannhäuser Gate.
 All those moments will be lost in time, like tears in rain.
 Time to die.

 #### Heading 4
 I've seen things you people wouldn't believe.
 Attack ships on fire off the shoulder of Orion.
 I watched c-beams glitter in the dark near the Tannhäuser Gate.
 All those moments will be lost in time, like tears in rain.
 Time to die.